biapy/biapy-bashlings/doc/process-options.md

 ## Overview

-process-options is alternative getopt for functions that automatically assign an option argument (or 1 if no argument given) to the same-named variable.
+process-options is an alternative getopt for functions that automatically assign an option argument (or 1 if no argument given) to the same-named variable.